Akmal4163/Odin-Libuv/README.md

 Libuv binding for Odin Programming Language (Not completed yet)

 This is handwritten Libuv bindings for Odin Programming Language.
 WARNING !!!
-This library is only implemented in Windows, Linux implementation is not done yet.
+This library is only tested on Windows, not tested on linux.